YellowMinionPlannet/Notes/Pluralsight_Networks_Concepts_and_Protocols_RossBagurdes/NetworkConceptsandProtocols_RossBagurdes.md

 ### FCS

-When devcie sends frame, will put all the 1s and 0s from Destination MAC Address to the Data, throw them into CRC algorithm and generate 32 bits.
+When devcie sends frame, will pull all the 1s and 0s from Destination MAC Address to the Data portion, throw them into CRC algorithm and generate 32 bits binary code.
 And send this 32 bits at FCS part with the rest of the frame.
-When device receives frame, will throw all 1s and 0s from Destination MAC Address to Data into CRC algorithm and generate 32 bits, and compare this with the sent FCS.
+When device receives frame, will throw all 1s and 0s from Destination MAC Address to Data into CRC algorithm and also generate 32 bits, and compare this with the sent FCS.
 If there's difference, then it means there should be severe electrical magnetic interference.
 So the frame has no integrity.
 Device will drop this frame.
 However, device can't ask to send frame again through Data Link Layer, we must recover this through TCP/IP Layer.

 # Ethernet Switching